lpb3393/making_successful_movie/README.md

 The first thing I want to consider is what genre of movie typically has the highest domestic gross value.
 In order to do that I joined the "movie_basics" table and the "movie_ratings" table based on the 'movie_id" column, that way I could have the genre and the title of that movie in the same table.
 After that, I separated each movies' genre into its own row and removed columns in the table I did not need.

 The second question that needed to be asked is, how much should a production company spend to get the highest return on investment?
-I took the total domestic gross for each movie and subtracted it with it's production budget to get the ROI.
+I took the total domestic gross for each movie and subtracted it with its production budget to get the ROI.
 Then by compared it again to each movies production budget, it provided insight for an ideal cost to produce a movie.

 Lastly, I wanted to know what time of year do people typically see movies or what month of the year makes generates the most profit?
-By looking and when each movie was release and taking the average earned per month, I was be able to see which month will increase the likelihood of having a financially successful movie.
+By looking and when each movie was release and taking the average earned per month, I was able to see which month will increase the likelihood of having a financially successful movie.

 ## Data Modeling

 To best analyze this data and see what genre is the most successful at the box office, I want to use a bargraph to directly compare genre and domestic gross.
-After using code to determine that top five producing genres and ploting them, it's interesting to see who the top earners are.
+After using code to determine that top five producing genres and plotting them, it's interesting to see who the top earners are.
 In the given dataset, each movie has one to three genre types listed, but it seems that Sci-Fi and adventure are the most common and successful.
 When trying to determine what will make a movie succeed, the goal is to first make a type of movie that people will enjoy the most.

 ![genre](https://github.com/lpb3393/making_successful_movie/blob/main/images/Top_5_Genre.JPG)

 Setting an appropriate movie budget is crucial for maximizing ROI because it can directly affect the financial success of the film.
-If a movie is amde with a budget that is too high, it may be difficult to recoup the costs through box office sales or other revenue streams.
+If a movie is made with a budget that is too high, it may be difficult to recoup the costs through box office sales or other revenue streams.
 On the other hand, if a movie is made with a budget that is too low, the quality of the film may suffer, which could result in poor reviews and low box office sales.
 To determine what budget is likely to yield results I calculated Return on Investment for each movie and directly compared it to that movies production budget.
 From the graph you can see that budgets of 30 to 35 million produce the best results.

 ![production budget](https://github.com/lpb3393/making_successful_movie/blob/main/images/Production_Budget.JPG)